VITO-RS-Vegetation/.github/profile/README.md

 ### Project Management

-For an explanation on how to manage tasks and projects, please refer to: https://github.com/VITO-RS-Vegetation/lcfm-admin/blob/main/README.md
+For an explanation on how to manage tasks and projects, please refer to [our guide here](https://github.com/VITO-RS-Vegetation/lcfm-admin/blob/main/README.md).